PATH: About Boats »

 Kayak – A small, narrow boat primarily designed to be manually propelled by means of a double-bladed paddle.
 The traditional kayak has a covered deck and one or more cockpits, each seating one paddler.

-Sailing Dingy – A small open boat as above, but rigged with a mast and sail.
+Sailing Dingy – A small open boat as a dingy described above, but rigged with a mast and sail.

 Catboat – A sailing vessel characterized by a single mast carried well forward (i.e., near the bow of the boat).